raberrio/gaggia_coffee_controller/README.md

 ## Hardware
 As i decided to use esphome, i started using a WEMOS D1 MINI board with a ESP8266 chip.
 The rest of the hardware were been selected based on if it were supported in esphome or not.

+### Core controller
+For core controller i choosed a WEMOS D1 mini board.
+For display data, i am using a 0,96 dual color OLED screen with SSD1306 chip, i2c bus communication.
+Main power is provided by a HiLink 220V to 5VDC box with is connected to wemos usb port (it did not support direct power pin connection).

+### Boiler control